Michigan art exhibition showcases Bobcat talent

 a print of a brown pig with three yellow chickens on its back, all on a hot pink background

-“Hitch(ed)” by Allyson McDuffie, BFA ’86, MFA ’88, giclée print on canvas.
+“Hitch(ed)” by Allyson McDuffie, BFA ’86, MFA ’88, archival pigment print.
 McDuffie majored in studio art and printmaking and now primarily works in printmaking, drawing, painting, mixed media, photography and digital drawing.
 She co-owns Kin Gallery and Studio with her wife in Boulder, Colorado.

 a photo of a white woman at dusk wearing sunglasses, a white kerchief covering her blonde hair, a black coat with brown fur lining and black heels; she is holding a large white plate with a purple plastic octopus on it